Generic selectors

 AFCON host: Morocco gets 2025 but the surprise in 2027 is…

-The executive committee of the Confederation of African Football (CAF) has announced the hosting countries for two editions of the African Cup of Nations, in 2025 and 2027.
+The executive committee of the Confederation of African Football (CAF) has announced the hosting countries for two editions of the Africa Cup of Nations, in 2025 and 2027.

 Next Afcon host decided in CAF meeting

-The next Afcon will be held in January 2024, with top players from across the European leagues set to miss portions of their club's season to proudly represent their countries in the high-quality competition.
+The last Afcon will was held in January 2024.
+And top players from across the European leagues missed portions of their club's season to proudly represent their countries in the high-quality competition.

-It will now be played between 13 January and 11 Februart 2024, with the Ivory Coast hosting the tournament for the first time since 1984.
+It is after that that CAF rescheduled to between 13 January and 11 February 2024, with the Ivory Coast hosting the tournament for the first time since 1984.

 Who will host AFCON 2025?